aboamare/vrgp-specifications/Protocol specification.md

 ### 2.4.
 Hang-up

 To indicate the orderly close-down of the connection either party SHOULD send a *[bye](#39-bye)* message.
 The recipient of a *[bye](#39-bye)* message SHOULD close any WebRTC connections established with the sender, and close the WebSocket.
+The WebSocket MUST be closed with a 1000 CloseEvent status code, to indicate normal closure.

 **IMPLEMENTATION CONSIDERATION**: of course the connection between a vessel and MOC can be interrupted, broken altogether, etc. Implementations should make sure to act upon such situation and to free resources.
 The _bye_ message serves to keep a record of an _intentional_ closure of the connection.